indykiss/DataStructures-Algos/Interview_tips.md

 Reinforcing problem-solving patterns goes a longer way than practicing new problems.
 Reinforce patterns!
 1. Brainstorm the algo in pseudocode.
 Ask interviewer if good to start coding.
-2. Barf out the algo with comments and like "add helper function that does X" here.
+2. Throw out the algo with comments and like "add helper function that does X" here as the first 2-3 mins walk through.
 3. Debug and make it work.

 #### Stuck?
 How to unstick?